atarw/material-ui-swing/README.md

 # Usage

-Go to the releases (or just the `target` folder in the repo) and download the latest version of `material-ui-swing.jar`.
+Go to the releases (or just the `target/classes` folder in the repo) and download the latest version of `material-ui-swing.jar`.
+The OSGi version is available under `target`.
 Add it to your project's build path (e.g. for IntelliJ [this](https://www.jetbrains.com/help/idea/import-project-from-existing-sources-libraries-page.html) might help), and you're all set!

 ## Example